kyleescobar/oshook-barebones/README.md

 i will not include autoupdater stuff, up to you

+built using visual studio 2019, just clone it or smth.

 depends on [Polyhook 2.0 by stevemk14ebr](https://github.com/stevemk14ebr/PolyHook_2_0), install using vcpkg using the x64-windows-static triplet